The Best Pie Shops in San Francisco

 Bi-Rite Creamery is best known for its ice cream that people line up on the sidewalk for even when it’s cold and foggy.
 But the founders were pastry chefs before they started chilling and churning, so it only makes sense that they branched back out into pie.
-During the holidays there are more pie flavors to choose from, but usually, you can always get a classic apple pie with a crumb topping as well as their signature chocolate bourbon mousse pie made with a bourbon-infused chocolate mousse and topped with whipped cream and chocolate shavings.
+During the holidays, there are more pie flavors to choose from, like pumpkin and pecan, but you can always get a classic apple pie with a crumb topping as well as their signature chocolate bourbon mousse pie made with a bourbon-infused chocolate mousse and topped with whipped cream and chocolate shavings.
 Pies come in 9” (serves six to eight people) and also 6” (serves two to three, but you could definitely take one down by yourself with a little effort).
 Can’t pick between ice cream and pie?
 The creamery has a couple of ice cream pies as well.

-How to order: Buy in person at any of the Bi-Rite Markets (availability not guaranteed).
-You can also order ahead for pick-up delivery from the Mission and Divisadero locations on the Bi-Rite website or via Instacart.
+How to order: Buy in person at any of the Bi-Rite Markets.
+You can also order ahead for pick-up or delivery from the Mission and Divisadero locations on the Bi-Rite website or via Instacart.
 Ice cream cakes are available for pick-up or delivery.
-Order here.
+Order online.

 If you really want a taste of nostalgia, order a pie from Black Jet Baking Co.
-There are tons of flavors—banana cream, apple, apple crumb, coconut cream, pecan, chocolate cream, and dark chocolate pecan pie—all with a crust that is perfectly flaky.
-If you prefer a savory pie, Black Jet also makes a chicken pot pie that will take you right back to childhood.
+There are tons of flavors—banana cream, apple, apple crumb, salted honey maple, coconut cream, pecan, chocolate cream, and dark chocolate pecan pie—all with a perfectly flaky crust.
+If you prefer a savory pie, Black Jet also makes chicken pot pies and mushroom pot pies that will take you right back to childhood.

 If you aren’t a fan of Key lime pie then keep moving because that’s the only kind of pie you’ll find at this upscale comfort food mainstay.
 It’s a classic take on the official Florida state pie with a graham cracker crust and a filling that is both tart and sweet with lime zest and topped with fluffy whipped cream.
 Order a slice or the whole pie.